Quantum phase transitions and ground-state correlations in BCS-like models: Summary

 Our knowledge of critical indices $\nu$ is summarized in the phase diagrams, Fig.~\ref{diagram1d} -- for the one-dimensional system, Fig.~\ref{diagram2d+} -- for the symmetric two-dimensional system and Fig.~\ref{diagram2d-} -- for the antisymmetric two-dimensional one.

-Finally, we mention that the one-dimensional version of the proposed models has already been used by us to study scaling properties of quantum fidelity of small and macroscopic systems, including a crossover regime \cite{ajk-2}.
-To the best of our knowledge, similar studies of two-dimensional models, for many reasons more intriguing than the one-dimensional case, have never been reported in physics literature.
+Finally, we mention that the one-dimensional version of the proposed models has already been used by us to study scaling properties of quantum fidelity of small and macroscopic systems, including a crossover regime \cite{ajk-2}, and comparing those scaling properties with the predictions of the scaling theory of quantum fidelity.
+To the best of our knowledge, similar tests of the scaling theory but in two dimensions, for many reasons more intriguing than the one-dimensional case, so far have never been reported.
 This is the task that we carried out recently, relying on the results presented in this paper; it will be reported in a coming publication \cite{ajk-3}.\\